Governance & Board

 "But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you."

 This is one of my favorite passages because it keeps me grounded and directs my focus.
 It reminds me that God is in control and that none of the other things that I work at and do should ever supersede or take me away from building my relationship with God.
-The scripture also reminds me that God will provide and make a way even though I can’t see it so that things that seem big and would normally be stressful aren’t worth stressing about and my faith should be placed in Him.
+The scripture also reminds me that God will provide and make a way even though I can’t see it so that things that seem big and would normally be stressful aren’t worth stressing about, and my faith should be placed in Him.
 I’ve literally lived this scripture and seen it in my walk with the Lord in so many ways.

 Jina Simmons